jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-01.md

 36 of the Act.
 Section 5.
 Responsibilities of the PSALM.
-(a) Consistent with Section 49 of the Act, PSALM shall take ownership of all existing NPC generation assets, liabilities, IPP contracts, real estate and all other disposable assets.
-All outstanding obligations of NPC arising from loans, issuances of bonds, securities and other instruments of indebtedness shall be transferred to and assumed by PSALM.
+(a) Consistent with Section 49 of the Act, PSALM shall take ownership of all existing NAPOCOR generation assets, liabilities, IPP contracts, real estate and all other disposable assets.
+All outstanding obligations of NAPOCOR arising from loans, issuances of bonds, securities and other instruments of indebtedness shall be transferred to and assumed by PSALM.
-(b) The PSALM shall formulate and implement a program for the sale and Privatization of the NPC assets and IPP contracts and the liquidation of NPC Debts and Stranded Contract Costs in accordance with the Act.
+(b) The PSALM shall formulate and implement a program for the sale and Privatization of the NAPOCOR assets and IPP contracts and the liquidation of NAPOCOR Debts and Stranded Contract Costs in accordance with the Act.
-It shall calculate the amount of the Stranded Debts and Stranded Contract Costs of NPC, which amount shall form part of the Universal Charge to be determined, fixed, and approved by the ERC.
+It shall calculate the amount of the Stranded Debts and Stranded Contract Costs of NAPOCOR, which amount shall form part of the Universal Charge to be determined, fixed, and approved by the ERC.
 (c)
 Pursuant to Section 60 of the Act, the PSALM shall assume all